eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-manage-connections.md

 ## Publishing connection logs

-In addition to [enable collecting im-memory connection logs](#enable-connection-logs), connection logs may aso be published to a [Fluentd](https://www.fluentd.org) or [Fluent Bit](https://fluentbit.io) endpoint from where they can be forwarded into a logging backend of your choice.
+In addition to [enable collecting in-memory connection logs](#enable-connection-logs), connection logs may also be published to a [Fluentd](https://www.fluentd.org) or [Fluent Bit](https://fluentbit.io) endpoint from where they can be forwarded into a logging backend of your choice.